Dawa Ongju Sherpa

-Dawa Ongju Sherpa- दावा ओङ्जु शेर्पा (born December 17, 1972) is a Nepalese Sherpa mountain climber.
-He has climbed 13 of the 14 highest mountains in the world.
+Dawa Ongju Sherpa- दावा ओङ्जु शेर्पा (born December 17, 1972) is a Nepalese Sherpa mountaineer.
+He has climbed 13 of the 14 highest peaks in the world.

 Early life

 Born in Makalu Village, Sankhuwasabha district, Nepal, Dawa is the fifth child, among seven siblings, from his father Namgyal Sherpa and mother Doma Sherpa.
 He travelled to Darjeeling, India to work and train at the Himalayan Mountaineering Institute (HMI Darjeeling) to acquire mountaineering skills to climb the Himalayas and Karakoram.

 Mountaineering career

 In 2000, he climbed his first eight thousander, Kangchenjunga.
 He continues to work on his eight thousander mission.

 Eight thousanders

-Dawa is currently pursuing an ambitious goal of climbing 14 eight thousanders at a speed record.
-He kicked off this initiative with Pasdawa Sherpa and Kristin Harila from April 2022 and had the aim of completing it by May 2023, climbing six peaks (Annapurna (April 28, 2022), Dhaulagiri (May 8, 2022), Kangchenjunga (May 14, 2022), Everest (May 22, 2022), Lhotse (May 22, 2022) and Makalu (May 27, 2022) in just 29 days, thereby setting the record of fastest climb.
+In 2022, Dawa attempted an ambitious goal of climbing 14 eight thousanders at a speed record.
+He kicked off this initiative with Pasdawa Sherpa and Kristin Harila in April 2022 and had the aim of completing it by May 2023, climbing six peaks (Annapurna (April 28, 2022), Dhaulagiri (May 8, 2022), Kangchenjunga (May 14, 2022), Everest (May 22, 2022), Lhotse (May 22, 2022) and Makalu (May 27, 2022) in just 29 days, thereby setting the record of fastest climb.